PredictLand/PL-TEC-PLPipes/README.md

-  Then, inside the model training, we could have still some data manipulation actions in order to adapt the generic gold format to what the requirements of the specific model, then an action that trains and saves the model to disk and finally some action that calculates some KPIs.
+  Then, inside the model training, we could have still some data manipulation actions in order to adapt the generic gold format to the format required by the specific model, then an action that trains and saves the model to disk and finally some action that calculates some KPIs.